 Rachel Loer – Latin Rachel moved to the Tri-Cities in the summer of 2016, after having lived in Oklahoma, Texas, New Jersey, and most recently the Chicago, Illinois area.
 She has a B.A. in Classics, summa cum laude, from Baylor University and an M.A. from Rutgers University, where she is also completing work on her Ph.D.
 She has taught elementary Latin at Classical Christian schools in both Texas and New Jersey, and has been teaching at the university level since 2008.
 She enjoys reading and doing puzzles in her spare time, as well as hiking and experiencing the outdoors with her husband and daughter, Anna.
 She is excited to be in Washington and to continue pursuing her love of teaching and Latin.

-Rene Whitehurst – Administrator (bio to follow)
+Rene Whitehurst – Administrator

 Rev. Donald Van Dyken – Headmaster

-Rev. Van Dyken has been with Coram Deo for eight years.
+Rev. Van Dyken has been with Coram Deo for nine years.
 He has been a minister for 30 years, and with his wife Ria has home schooled their ten children.
 He is the author of a number of books on catechizing children.
 During his spare time he gardens and makes wine and cider.